The End Of Operation Choke Point

 Operation Choke Point has finally come to an end.
 At this point, you may be asking yourself exactly how will this affect businesses that are considered high risk from a banking and payment processing perspective?
 The answer is a simple one.
 It means that the ability to conduct business has been restored for many companies across the country.
 Operation Choke Point was a federal government initiative that began in 2013.

 What was Operation Choke Point?

 Payment Savvy specializes in providing businesses of all types with the ability to accept credit and debit card payments in person and online.
-Please contact Payment Savvy today to review your options, apply for a merchant account, and to obtain answers to your questions.
+Please contact Payment Savvy today to review your options, apply for a merchant account, and obtain answers to your questions.
 We look forward to hearing from you and working with your company.

 If you have enjoyed reading this article and found it informative, please share it with all of your contacts on social media.
 Payment Savvy greatly appreciates your efforts in this manner.
-Please stay tuned for more interesting articles in the days ahead.
+Please stay tuned for more exciting articles in the days ahead.